caarlos0-graveyard/it/README.md

 ## What's optionated

 - Your app uses a database and that it is PostgreSQL;
-- Your app is a web app.
+- Your app is a web app;
+- Configuration comes from environment variables.

 There are also other defaults, but you can override them using environment variables.
 Check the [`config.go` file](/base/config.go).